publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch87/m__us_usc_t15_s6104.md

     (d) __Cost and fees__

-        The court, in issuing any final order in any action brought under subsection (a) of this section, may award costs of suit and reasonable fees for attorneys and expert witnesses to the prevailing party.
+        The court, in issuing any final order in any action brought under subsection (a), may award costs of suit and reasonable fees for attorneys and expert witnesses to the prevailing party.

     (e) __Construction__